Singapore court order ratified in English divorce court - case study

 How We Helped

 Once Tracey had made the application to the English Court, she drafted an English Court Order that exactly mirrored the Court Order made in Singapore.

 The Court here in England granted permission to ratify the Court Order made in Singapore and gave leave to have the Draft Order sealed by the Court, making it legally binding in English Law.

 Once the Court had done this, we could make arrangements for the transfer of Mrs J's part of their marital home to Mr J and authorise Mr J's pension provider to put in place the Pension Sharing Order for Mrs J as agreed by them both and by the Court, firstly in Singapore and then in England.

-International divorce and cross boarder divorce cases can be complicated, so if you need help and assistance with a divorce or financial Court Order after a divorce, please contact Solicitor Tracey Moloney who is Head of Family Law & Divorce, and specialises in International divorce cases.
+International divorce and cross boarder divorce cases can be complicated, so if you need help and assistance with a divorce or financial Court Order after a divorce, please contact Solicitor Tracey Moloney who is Head of Family Law and Divorce, and specialises in International divorce cases.